tezos/tezos/docs/whitedoc/the_big_picture.rst

     the genesis block.
 It accepts a single block, signed by a activator whose public key is hardcoded, that single action is to switch to a new protocol chosen by the activator.
-  - :package:`tezos-protocol-alpha`
+  - :package:`tezos-protocol-004-Pt24m4xi`
-    (:package:`tezos-embedded-protocol-alpha`) is the first real
+    (:package:`tezos-embedded-protocol-004-Pt24m4xi`) is a varient of the
-    protocol of Tezos.
+    first real protocol of Tezos.
 A :ref:`tutorial<entering_alpha>` is available to start reading the protocol's code.
   - :package:`tezos-protocol-demo`
     (:package:`tezos-embedded-protocol-demo`) is just a demo protocol
     that does nothing interesting but has the right shape.